HexRaysSA/IDAPython/examples/README.md

   code awkward to read).
   Double-quoted string literals let us grep more predictably & reliably.

+## Example header

+Every example must have a valid header, holding a one-liner `summary:`, as well as a description further explaining what the example is about.

+Some notes:

+* `summary:`: the one-liner must not end with a `.`
+* `summary:`: prefer the `list something...` form over the `listing something...`

 ## Helping our customers, teaching IDAPython in the process

 In addition, when a customer asks for help on support@ (or the forums)